 Each year in America, there are more than 4.5 million incidents of dog bites and attacks.
 One in five who are bitten require medical attention for their injuries due to infection, with half of those seeking medical attention being children ages 5 to 9.
 Dog bites can transmit rabies, MRSA, tetanus, and pasteurella—a disease seen in over 50% of infected dog bite wounds.

 If you have been bitten by a dog, make sure that you know who owns the animal.
-If possible, find out whether the animal has been tested and treated for rabies.
-If you do not know, regardless of the severity of the bite, you must seek treatment for a potential rabies infection, as rabies is a life-threatening disease which is almost always fatal if symptoms develop.
+Ideally, after a dog attack, you should seek treatment immediately.
+Often, dog bites can appear less severe than they really are, especially in the case of puncture wounds.
+If rabies is a concern – and it typically is unless you are able to ascertain with 100% certainty that the dog is rabies-free – it’s even more critical to ensure that you receive medical care as soon as possible.
+If you do not know for certain that the dog is not carrying rabies, regardless of the severity of the bite, you must seek treatment for a potential rabies infection, as rabies is a life-threatening disease which is almost always fatal if symptoms develop.

-Even if the dog is confirmed to be rabies free, it is still advisable to seek medical attention.
-Dog saliva can carry numerous serious and potentially life threatening illnesses.
+Dog saliva can carry numerous serious and potentially life-threatening illnesses.
 Further, dog bites are often deeper and more damaging than they might appear on the surface.
 If left untreated, dog bites can cause bone, muscle, and nerve damage and leave permanent scars.
 If you have suffered a dog bite wound, you should consider washing the wound and applying pressure to it to help prevent infection and reduce blood loss while waiting for emergency services.